Jalen Hurts Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- Hurts threw threw once over those three games against the Football Team, and has not thrown multiple touchdown passes against them.
+- Hurts threw a touchdown pass once over those games against the Football Team.

-- This week Hurts will face the NFL's 30th-ranked pass defense (280.2 yards allowed per game).
+- The Football Team are conceding 280.2 passing yards per game this year, the NFL's 30th-ranked pass defense.

-- The Football Team's defense is 32nd in the NFL, giving up 2.2 passing touchdowns per game.
+- The Football Team have allowed 33 touchdowns through the air (2.2 per game).
+They are 32nd in the league in that category.

 Recent Performances